Monterey Bay Half Marathon

 No Refunds: The event does not offer refunds for registrations.

-One-Year Deferral: Participants unable to attend can defer their registration to the following year's event for a $25 fee.
-This deferral is valid for one year only.
+One-Year Deferral: Participants unable to attend can defer their registration to the following year's event for a fee.
+Contact registration@bsim.org for details.

 Optional Protection: During registration, participants can opt for refund protection through Protect Group.
-This allows for a refund if unable to attend due to specific reasons.
-Note that this protection must be selected during the initial registration and cannot be added retroactively.
-Refunds under this protection are processed by Protect Group, not the race organizers.
+This must be selected during initial registration and cannot be added retroactively.

 Participants are encouraged to book accommodations early due to the popularity of the event.
-Monterey offers various attractions, including the Monterey Bay Aquarium and scenic coastal views, making it an ideal destination for a race weekend.
+Monterey offers various attractions, including the Monterey Bay Aquarium and scenic coastal views.

 Community